capstanlqc/project_task_fr-ZZ_omt/exercises.md

 ### Exercise 04.1

-1. Go to Segment #9 “There are no <g1>right</g1> answers.”
+1. Go to segment #9 “There are no &lt;g1&gt;right&lt;/g1&gt; answers.” <!-- segment should be untranslated -->
-2. Notice the tags in the segments.
+2. Notice the tags in the segment.
-@quiz: what do you think these are?
+    > @quiz: what do you think these are?
 How to we handle them: should we ignore them or reproduce them in the translation?
-3. Translate segment #9: “There are no <g1>right</g1> answers.”Suggested translation: "Il n’y a pas de bonne réponse."
+3. Translate segment #9.
+Suggested translation: "Il n’y a pas de bonne réponse."
-4. Select the corresponding translation of “right” in the target (i.e.: “bonne”) and press Ctrl+Space.
+4. Select the corresponding translation of “right” in the translation (i.e. “bonne”).
-5. Notice how this opens the auto-completer.
+5. Press Ctrl+Space.
+Notice how this opens the auto-completer.
-6. Press Crtl+Space several times to show all the options.
-Keep the “Missing tags” window open.
+6. Press Crtl+Space several times to cycle through all the sections.
+Stop when you reach the “Missing tags”.
-7. Press Enter after selecting the first option <g1>|</g1>.
+7. Select the first option <g1>|</g1> and press Enter.
-8. Notice how the tags embedded the selected text in the translation.
+8. Notice how the tags are inserted around the selected text in the translation.

 ### Exercise 04.2